crimsonmoon2301/Moody-Pal/README.md

 Built with Avalonia

 Added features so far:
-- Localization, will use english but for testing it's latvian
+- Localization
 - Splash screen with loading icon
 - Mood selector which adapts the app
-- Language selector (for locales)
+- Language selector (for localization)

 TODO list:
 - Notes